 A student will be placed on academic probation at the end of the first semester in which the student's cumulative grade point average (GPA) drops below 2.0.
-A student on academic probation is automatically enrolled in the Academic Probation Recovery Program and must satisfy program requirements including ongoing meetings with the Student Retention Specialist.
 Academic probation does not prevent a student from enrolling in the next semester.